austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

 The absolute criteria are:

+* The homeserver is intended for public registration.
+  * Generally, inclusion is based on either my interpretation of information about the homeserver, or explicit consent from the homeserver operator(s).
-* The homeserver allows public registration.
-Homeservers that grant accounts on approval must have such process accessible to the general public and are only considered on a case-by-case basis.
+  * Homeservers that grant accounts on approval must have such process accessible to the general public and are only considered on a case-by-case basis, by explicit consent only.
+  * Homeservers must not require payment for registration.
 * The homeserver name must be a second-level domain (so `example.com` is acceptable, but `matrix.example.com` is not).
+* The homeserver does not operate through a free TLD, specifically those offered by Freenom (due to risks of takeover by fraudulent entities).
 * The homeserver is neither `matrix.org` nor operated by Element Matrix Services (previously known as Modular).
-* The homeserver is known to me as intended for public, either through my interpretation of various information about the homeserver, or through explicit consent from the homeserver operator(s).
-* The homeserver does not operate through a free TLD, specifically those offered by Freenom (due to risks of takeover by fraudulent entities).
 * The homeserver does not have an ongoing Mjolnir server ban (`m.room.rule.server`) on:
   * `#matrix-org-coc-bl:matrix.org`: [matrix.org Code of Conduct](https://matrix.org/legal/code-of-conduct/) ban list.
 It is used on many popular public rooms.
   * `#matrix-org-hs-tos-bl:matrix.org`: [matrix.org Homeserver Terms of Service](https://matrix.org/legal/terms-and-conditions/) ban list.